Wallowa-Whitman National Forest

 Area residents and visitors should expect to see some smoke, and when the fire is active a column of smoke may be visible above the Wallowa Mountains.

-Forest visitors who wish to travel through the upper Minam River area should contact the Wallowa-Whitman National Forest's Wallowa Mountains Office at 541-426-5546.
+Forest visitors who wish to travel through the upper Minam River area should contact the Wallowa-Whitman National Forest's Wallowa Mountains Office at 541-219-6863.
+An area closure was issued Aug.
+23 for the area between Rock Creek Trail and Trail Creek Trail, which drains into the Minam River, excluding Elk Meadows.
 Advisory signs have been posted at numerous trailheads.
-Although there are currently no trail or area closures, there may be a need for future closures to protect public health and safety.

 Please call 911 if you spot a wildfire.